How to Buy a Walkie Talkie for Cruise Ship

 The eXRS are the latest entrants in the market and offer an advanced walkie-talkie for use in cruise ships.

-According to TriSquare (the manufacturer), eXRS radios are advanced versions of the FRS models and might also beat some GMRS radios in terms of range and stable connectivity.
+According to TriSquare (the manufacturer), eXRS radios are advanced versions of the FRS models and might also beat some GMRS radios regarding range and stable connectivity.

-The manufacturer states that these radios offer a minimum of 6 miles in terms of coverage in good conditions.
+The manufacturer states that these radios offer a minimum of 6 miles regarding coverage in good conditions.
 The good news is that these models use frequency-hopping spread spectrum FM technology that not only allows communication between several decks but also allows you to send a text message.

 You will find these radios more practical in situations where sending a message might be more practical and convenient, for instance, when watching.